GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ![types of perspective](images/13-2/perspective-points.png#img-full)
 *A Box Drawn with, One, Two, and Three Vanishing Points*

 Perspective images are classified as **One-Point**, **Two-Point**, or **Three-Point**.
 For "true" projections, these categories describe the orientation of the "camera" in relation to the subject, not a difference in the construction of the projection.
-They also assume that the subject mostly rectilinear, but when representing buildings this is usually true (at the very least, walls are usually perpendicular to the ground).
+They also assume that the subject is mostly rectilinear, which when representing buildings is usually reasonable (at the very least, walls are usually perpendicular to a flat ground plane).
 The number of "points" refers to how many vanishing points there are in the drawing, if you're drawing a simple box.

 ### One-Point Perspective

 ![school of athens](images/13-2/school-of-athens.jpg#img-full)
 *The School of Athens, Rafael, 1509-1511.
 Apostolic Palace, Vatican City.*

-In a one-point perspective drawing, **the view is parallel to both the ground and one of the main primary axes of the subject** (and, therefore, perpendicular to the third axis).
+In a one-point perspective drawing, **the view is parallel to both the ground and one of the main primary axes of the subject** (and, therefore, is perpendicular to the third axis).
 The result is that **only lines moving away from the viewer converge at a point**.
 This creates the kind of classical, balanced image favored by the Renaissanice painters who were first experimenting with perspective.

 ### Two-Point Perspective